-Fresh, Sweet, and Juicy Plum and Ricotta Salad Is In Season
+Fresh, Sweet, and Juicy Plum Salad With Ricotta Is In Season

 Ready to welcome the season with a new salad recipe?
 Plum and Ricotta Salad is an easy and quick side that comes together in minutes.
 Loaded with vitamins and minerals from peppery arugula, this salad is topped with crunchy walnuts, juicy plums, and creamy ricotta for balanced flavors you’ll love.
 Add your favorite protein for a light meal that won’t weigh you down in the heat.